 Plan to arrive at least a half hour prior to your concert’s scheduled start time.
 This will leave you enough time to park, check your coat if you wish to do that, and perhaps enjoy a drink or a nibble before your performance.

 The world-renowned Francis Winspear Centre for Music is one of the best places to hear live music.
-But just as you are able to hear every nuance of a performance, so other noises are easy to hear as well.
-So be as respectful of your fellow patrons as you hope they will be to you.
+But just as you are able to hear every nuance of a performance, other noises are easy to hear as well.
+Please be as respectful of your fellow patrons as you hope they will be to you.
 If you feel a coughing fit coming on, our fabulous front of house staff can direct you to a room where you can hear the performance while you clear your throat.

 Recording devices of any kind – audio, video or photographic – are not permitted at most performances.
 Cameras and other recording devices are best left at coat check.